kohler/hotcrp/devel/apidoc/comments.md

 * param ?=:attachment string: Structured attachment fields, `attachment:<n>` (see above).
 * param ?review_token string: Review token authorizing the edit, when acting through one.
 * param ?if_unmodified_since string: Reject the edit if the comment has been modified since this time (a Unix timestamp, matching the comment’s `modified_at`, or `0`).
 See [Concurrency](#tag-comments).
-* param ?dry_run boolean: True checks input for errors, but does not save changes.
+* param ?dry_run dry_run_mode: True checks input for errors, but does not save changes; `if_warning` saves only if there are no errors or warnings.
 * param ?notify boolean: False disables all email notifications for the change (mention and follower notifications).
 Ignored unless the caller administers the submission.

     * default true